JackSnowdon/spellbook/README.md

   - The project uses PyMongo as the link between my project and MongoDB
 - [Flask_PyMongo](https://flask-pymongo.readthedocs.io/en/latest/)
   - Flask-PyMongo bridges Flask and PyMongo and provides some convenience helpers.

+ ## Testing

+To prove my testing I have created a testing tickbox spreadsheet which I have used throughout the dev process to keep track of what features and responsive design.